Degenerative Spine Disorders

 How are Degenerative Spine Disorders Treated?

 Degenerative spine disorders are high-risk disorders.
 If left untreated, they can lead to paralysis of the affected limb.
-Set an appointment with your neurosurgeon whenever you have the following symptoms.
+Schedule an appointment with your neurosurgeon whenever you have the following symptoms.

 • Severe neck pain radiating towards the arm